jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 3. Next, copy and paste the name of your [source layer](https://docs.mapbox.com/help/glossary/source-layer/){:target="_blank"} into the code.

 4. Preview your map in a browser to view your changes!
-You should see your vector layer on your map.
+You should see a vector layer filled with red on one map.

 <p align='center'>